Daniel-KM/Omeka-S-module-ViewerJs/README.md

 of Mozilla [pdf.js] and the standard office formats via [WebODF].
 The images and the audio/video are displayed via the browser itself.

+* Note about WebODF

-Note: for office documents, the bigger they are, the bigger should be the computer of the visitor to display them.
+For office documents, the bigger they are, the bigger should be the computer of the visitor to display them.

+Because the standards of the [Document Foundation] are "simple" and easy to manage, the library [WebODF] is mainly a stylesheet.
+And because this is a true standard, it is sustainable, stable and available to anyone.
+So it’s recommended for any office work.

 Installation
 ------------

+See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

 The module uses an external library, [ViewerJS], so use the release zip to install it, or use and init the source.